Use this article to learn more about Penal Code 991 and how the Simmrin Law Group can help you handle a probable cause motion in a misdemeanor case.

-Want to learn about a probable cause motion in a misdemeanor case in California?
+If you’ve been charged with a misdemeanor in California, you might wonder about possible legal maneuvers to get it dismissed.
 The Simmrin Law Group can help you understand Penal Code 991 motions and how they apply to your case.

 These motions can allow a lawyer to get misdemeanor charges dismissed before a criminal trial.
 A PC 991 motion requires the court to look for probable cause before proceeding with a criminal case.
 A judge can dismiss charges if there is insufficient probable cause.
-Get additional information about filing this kind of motion by calling us at (310) 997-4688.

 PC 991 Motions